 Updated: 1 hour 32 min ago

 One of the factors of the greatest upheaval to a country’s economic prospects is the substantial presence of the informal economy.
 The aim of this paper is to articulate a detailed statistical approach to identify the significance of such factors by examining key econometric strategies and availing ourselves of several different samples for over 160 countries.

 Until now financing of Spain’s private sector has come mainly from banks, as is the norm in Europe general, and particularly in countries with a large proportion of small businesses.

-Weekly economic update focusing on the major economic indicators to be released the week of June 19, 2017.
-Special topic: review of the most recent economic developments
+Weekly economic update focusing on the major economic indicators to be released the week of August 7, 2017.
+Special topic: Economic effects of infrastructure policy